This sheet pan shrimp fajita recipe is easy, delicious and ready in 20 minutes! A perfect busy weeknight meal.

 Toppings – my favorites for this recipe are fresh cilantro, salsa verde, sliced jalapeños and avocado or my Guac”kale”amole for an extra veggie punch!

-- 1.5 lbs raw shrimp, peeled and deveined
+- 1.5 pounds raw shrimp peeled and deveined

-- 2 tsp avocado oil or other neutral oil
+- 2 teaspoons avocado oil or other neutral oil

 - Fresh lime wedges